Headshot of young woman

 Environment Program

 Sam Armstrong has a background in conservation in Australia and Asia.
-Most recently, she spent two years based in Bangkok at the International Union Conservation of Nature (IUCN), working as the Regional Coordinator – Monitoring the Illegal Killing of Elephants Programme & Project Coordinator for the Species, Science & Strategy Group.
+Most recently, she spent two years based in Bangkok at The International Union for Conservation of Nature (IUCN), where she worked as the Regional Coordinator for the Monitoring the Illegal Killing of Elephants Programme within the Species, Science & Strategy Group.

-Sam holds a Bachelor of Environmental Science, Wildlife & Conservation Biology and a Graduate Certificate of Sustainable Development & Humanitarian Action (both from Deakin University) and a Diploma in Conservation & Land Management (Swinburne University).
+Sam holds a Bachelor of Environmental Science (Wildlife & Conservation Biology) and a Graduate Certificate of Sustainable Development & Humanitarian Action – both from Deakin University – and a Diploma in Conservation and Land Management from Swinburne University.